apache/flink/docs/apis/table.md

 column names and function names follow Java identifier syntax.
 Expressions specified as Strings can also use prefix notation instead of suffix notation to call operators and functions.

 If working with exact numeric values or large decimals is required, the Table API also supports Java's BigDecimal type.
 In the Scala Table API decimals can be defined by `BigDecimal("123456")` and in Java by appending a "p" for precise e.g. `123456p`.

+In order to work with temporal values the Table API supports Java SQL's Date, Time, and Timestamp types.
+In the Scala Table API literals can be defined by using `java.sql.Date.valueOf("2016-06-27")`, `java.sql.Time.valueOf("10:10:42")`, or `java.sql.Timestamp.valueOf("2016-06-27 10:10:42.123")`.
+The Java and Scala Table API also support calling `"2016-06-27".toDate()`, `"10:10:42".toTime()`, and `"2016-06-27 10:10:42.123".toTimestamp()` for converting Strings into temporal types. *Note:* Since Java's temporal SQL types are time zone dependent, please make sure that the Flink Client and all TaskManagers use the same time zone.

 {% top %}